MaelDieudonne/MLOps/README.md

 1. Installs Chrome
 2. Installs Python and dependencies with Poetry
 3. Sets up the database (with `setup/db_init.py`)
-4. Launches the scheduler (which state can be checked with `pgrep -fl scheduler.py`)
+4. Launches the scheduler to scrap and analyze reviews on a hourly basis (its state can be checked with `pgrep -fl scheduler.py`)

-### With Kubernetes
+### With Kubernetes (for production)
-The main difficulty is the transmission of credentials between different environments...
-- Store the OPENAI_API_KEY in a Vault in the DataLab
+- Store the `OPENAI_API_KEY` in an `.env` file or the Datalab.
-- Launch a Jupyter or VSCode service **with edit rights** and **access to the vault**
+- Launch a Jupyter or VSCode service **with edit rights** (and **access to the vault** if the `OPENAI_API_KEY` is stored there).
-- Run `chmod +x ./setup/create_db.sh && source ./setup/create_db.sh` to launch a PostgrelSQL pod
+- Run `chmod +x ./setup/create_db.sh && source ./setup/create_db.sh` to launch a PostgrelSQL pod with random passwords.
-- Run `chmod +x ./setup/create_kubectl_secrets.sh && source ./setup/create_kubectl_secrets.sh` to register the credentials in the Kubernetes environment
+- Run `chmod +x ./setup/create_kubectl_secrets.sh && source ./setup/create_kubectl_secrets.sh` to register the credentials in the Kubernetes environment.
-- Run `kubectl apply -f deployment/` to deploy the app
+- Run `kubectl apply -f deployment/` to deploy 3 separate pods:
+  - For scraping and analyzing reviews
+  - For the API
+  - For the dashboard

-Some usefull commands:
+Some usefull commands in the Kubernetes environment:
 - To check running pods: `kubectl get pods`
 - To remove the deployment: `kubectl delete deployment <deployment-name>` (removing the pod alone is useless as it keeps restarting)
 - To release the domain name: `kubectl get ingress` / `kubectl delete ingress <ingress-name>`